/etc/ssh/sshd_config

 def mask_phi(message: str) -> str:

-"""Sanitize logs by masking potential PHI patterns (SSN, MRN, DOB, ISA/GS control numbers)."""
+"""Sanitize logs by masking potential PHI patterns."""

 import re